openshift/microshift/docs/contributor/updateability.md

 ## Grub [ostree]

-While greenboot sets and clears env vars such as `boot_counter` and `boot_success`, the data they store is actually acted upon by the grub.
+While greenboot sets and clears grub env vars such as `boot_counter` and `boot_success`, it is grub acting depending on their values.
 Package `grub2-tools` provides several files directly involved in that process.

 #### 08_fallback_counting